The Steering Committee

 If you are an Aboriginal community member and you have a concern about the way the conversations about

-to resolve the matter first by talking to members of the Centre for Aboriginal Economic Policy Research team or to Aboriginal Affairs staff
+handled, try to resolve the matter by talking to members of the Centre for Aboriginal Economic Policy Research team, or alternatively you

-listed here.
-If none of those options works, you can ask the Chair of the steering committee, Dr Wendy Jarvie, for a chance to address the
+If none of those options work, you can ask the Chair of the steering committee, Dr Lynette Riley, for a chance to address the committee.

 The steering committee meets up to four times a year.